fastoch/Networking/VLANs2.md

 - They can be **statically assigned** by an administrator.
 Enable mode > config mode > config-if mode > put the interface into a VLAN
 - you can also create **Dynamic VLANs** using a **VLAN Membership Policy Server** (VMPS)
+- Lastly, we have **Voice VLANs**, whice are used specifically for IP phones.

+### Dynamic VLANs

-Dynamic VLANs allow for a port's VLAN to be dynamically updated based on the MAC address of the device attached to that port.
+**Dynamic VLANs** allow for a port's VLAN to be dynamically updated based on the MAC address of the device attached to that port.
+In a boardroom for example, when a director plugs in his laptop, based on the MAC address of that laptop, the corresponding port on the switch is automatically assigned to the director's VLAN.
+When a manager plugs his laptop into the same port, the VLAN is automatically updated to the manager's VLAN.
 Based on the source MAC address of the frames received on the port, this port is automatically assigned to the proper VLAN.

-@10min
+## VTP

+VLAN Trunking Protocol is a Cisco proprietary layer 2 protocol which allows for propagation of VLAN information.